 Hazardous substances may enter the body via various exposure routes.
 Most occupational studies have focussed on the measurement of the concentration of airborne contaminants and other possible routes are often overlooked.
 Dermal exposure can have an important role in workers total exposure and is very likely to occur in many different workplace situations and for a wide variety of hazardous substances.

 This course will explain why dermal exposure is important in occupational settings and why this is cause for concern for employers.
 The course will look at how employers can identify dermal hazards and how workers may be exposed.
 The course will explore measurement technique that may be used to assess dermal exposure including interception, recovery and visualisation techniques as well as how dermal exposure can be estimated in the absence of actual measurement data.
 The management and control of dermal exposure is of importance and will also be discussed.

-Special rate for SOM members.
+SOM Members, the price is £175 + VAT per person (Non SOM Members, the price is £265 + VAT).
 Please login to your SOM account and visit the Benefits and insurance page to access the promotional code.

 Please note this is an open (public) course and may be subject to minimum numbers attending.